Jarmahent/PyImgur2/README.md

  `--subreddit` :Which subreddit from Reddit.com will the Script be fetching images from.

- `--loop` :Should the script run in a loop?
+ `--repeat` :Should the script run in a loop?
 How many times?